AthenZ/athenz/docs/example_java_decentralized_access.md

 Both the client and servlet implementors need to make changes in their respective code bases to support decentralized authorization checks.
-The client needs to make sure to retrieve its role token from ZTS Service and submit that as part of its request, while the servlet needs to carry out the authorization check based on that role token to determine if it request should be processed or not.
+The client needs to make sure to retrieve its Access Token from ZTS Service and submit that as part of its request, while the servlet needs to carry out the authorization check based on that Access Token to determine if it request should be processed or not.

 ### Client Changes
 ------------------